 Your Landlord Insurance Could be Invalidated, Too!

 Most landlord insurance policies will be invalid if you do not have a buy-to-let mortgage for your property, and tenants are living in it.
-Imagine the feeling if your house burns down and you can't claim a penny on the insurance because you either couldn't be bothered to tell your mortgage provider you were letting the property or deliberately misled them!
+Imagine the feeling if your house burns down and you can't claim a penny on the insurance because you either couldn't be bothered to tell your mortgage provider you were letting the property or you deliberately misled them!